 Go through the checklist below and think about or write down what you would do for each part of the plan.
 The SARIS Specialist will discuss each option with you.

 - Who you can call when you need help.
-Alert people you trust that you have some safety concerns, such as friends, family members, neighbors, professor or counselor.
+Alert people you trust that you have some safety concerns, such as friends, family members, roommates, boss, a professor or counselor.

 - Safe places.
 Choose a few places where you know you will be safe.
 Practice how to get out of a place if you think things are getting dangerous.
 Plan how you are going to get to the safe place, whether you can drive yourself, call a friend or take a bus.